Menstruation, commonly known as your period, is a natural part of a woman’s reproductive cycle.

 Leafy greens like spinach and kale are menstrual health essentials to eat when feeling weak on your period.

-Packed with vitamins and minerals, these greens, particularly rich in iron, can combat the fatigue and weakness that often accompany your period.
+Packed with vitamins, minerals, and iron, these greens can combat the fatigue and weakness that often accompany your period.

-Iron is vital for replenishing the blood you lose during menstruation, helping you maintain energy levels and overall vitality.
+Iron is vital for replenishing the blood you lose during your menstrual cycle, helping you maintain energy levels and fight fatigue.

 The constant dips in blood sugar levels during your period can lead to intense cravings, particularly for sugary snacks.

 Lentils come to the rescue as an excellent source of fiber and protein.
-These nutrients provide steady and sustained energy, helping to stabilize your blood sugar levels and keep those cravings in check.
+These nutrients provide steady and sustained energy, helping to stabilize your blood sugar levels and reduce cravings.